igor-pontes/Dolex/README.md

-# Dolex
-Built with Django framework.
-This is a personal project for learning purposes only.
-I learned A LOT messing around with this one.
-WebSocket requests were inevitable so I used Django ASGI (https://channels.readthedocs.io/en/latest/introduction.html) and some Javascript to handle all of those (see lobby.html and consumers.py).
-Made this site entirely in portuguese for the solely reason that my target was all the Brazilians players.
-Since I'm very familiarizied with MysQL I took use of it in this project.
-(See https://www.digitalocean.com/community/tutorials/how-to-create-a-django-app-and-connect-it-to-a-database for more info on how to set up mysql+django)
+This is a personal project built with the Django framework for learning purposes.
+It was a significant learning experience, particularly in experimenting with various technologies.
+To handle real-time interactions, I implemented WebSocket functionality using Django Channels (ASGI) alongside JavaScript (refer to lobby.html and consumers.py).
+The site is entirely in Portuguese, targeting Brazilian players, as this was my primary audience.
+Given my familiarity with MySQL, I used it as the database for this project.
+For guidance on setting up MySQL with Django, see this DigitalOcean tutorial.

-## About
+About

-This project was entirely inspired by Ixdl and Faceit.
-Since the beginning of its creation I was fascinated by the idea that people could create their own Dota2 inhouse leagues all on an unique website.
-This idea was growing in me since Ixmike88(https://liquipedia.net/dota2/Ixmike88) made his Ixdl platform where anyone could simply host their own league by only paying him a fixed price per month.
+This project draws inspiration from IXDL and FACEIT.
+From its inception, I was captivated by the idea of enabling users to create their own Dota 2 in-house leagues on a single platform.
+The concept took root after learning about Ixmike88's IXDL platform , which allowed anyone to host their own league for a fixed monthly fee.

-## Functionalities
+Functionalities

-As I said before, this project was entirely inspired by Ixdl so it has almost all functionalities this platform has.
-For example:
+Inspired by IXDL, this project incorporates many of its core features, including:

-- Individual leagues where each one of them have their own ranking system.
+Individual Leagues: Each league has its own ranking system.
-- Steam API Authentication
+Steam API Authentication: For secure user login and integration.
-- Profile page (Unfinished :@)
+Profile Page: Currently under development.
-- Dota 2 bots so we can manage and/or receive events from the matchmaking system.
+Dota 2 Bots: Used to manage and receive events from the matchmaking system.
-- Entrance fee system.
-(Unfinished)
+Entrance Fee System: In progress, not yet completed.